 Certification according to IDW PS 880

 In April 2016, KPMG Advisory GmbH certified the Fabasoft Cloud according to IDW PS 880.
 Following the audit on revision safety by German, Austrian and Swiss commercial and tax legislation, KPMG awarded the certification according to IDW PS 880.
 The Fabasoft Cloud thus complies with the retention obligations required in Germany, Austria and Switzerland (GoBD-compliant archiving) – in particular with regard to the archiving of and the controlled data access on business documents, invoices and personnel files.
-In an IDW PS 880 audit, an independent auditor checks whether and to what extent a software solution supports the retention obligations of the valid commercial and tax legislation (revision-safe or GoBD-compliant archiving) of the respective country to meet the compliance required for electronic document management.
+In an IDW PS 880 audit, an independent auditor checks whether and to what extent a software solution supports the retention obligations of the valid commercial and tax legislation (tamper-proof or GoBD-compliant archiving) of the respective country to meet the compliance required for electronic document management.

 With regard to German legislation, the following standards were applied: